bigbadcon/bbc-11ty/src/hotel.md

 * Accessible bathrooms

 Additionally, half of their shuttles are equipped with wheelchair lifts/ramps, there is a lift to grant access to the foyer, and they have MERV-8 in public spaces and MERV-10 in sleeping/gaming rooms.
 The Atrium has MERV-15 filters pulling air up and exhausting it through the roof.

+### Credit Card Deposits

+The hotel holds a $50/night fully refundable deposit per room for incidental charges (such as room service and meals).
+The first person to check into the hotel will need to use a credit or debit card to cover the deposit.
+After your final bill is paid the hotel will release the funds.

 ### Gender Neutral Bathrooms